kahvikatti/Portfolio/README.md

 So far, I've programmed, produced and released [OkuFriends on Google Play](https://play.google.com/store/apps/details?id=com.NiceTryNY.OkuFriends).
 You can check out my other finished projects at [https://kahvikatti.itch.io](https://kahvikatti.itch.io).
+I'm currently working on a mobile game about gardening and collecting cats.
+You can find the project folder under 4_Growacat.

 You can email me at **sonja.kuusniemi@gmail.com** or connect with me on [LinkedIn](https://linkedin.com/in/sonja-kuusniemi)!